Beth Sholom Synagogue (Elkins Park, Pennsylvania): Building

-Beth Sholom Synagogue is the only synagogue that Wright designed, as well as his only large design in the Philadelphia metropolitan area; it is sometimes known as the "Frank Lloyd Wright synagogue".
+Beth Sholom Synagogue is the only synagogue that Wright designed, as well as his only large design in the Philadelphia metropolitan area and one of his two Montgomery County designs alongside Suntop Homes.
+It is sometimes known as the "Frank Lloyd Wright synagogue".
 Cohen had asked Wright to combine elements of both American and Jewish culture in the design.
-Because of the extent of Cohen's contributions to the design, Wright cited Cohen as a co-designer; this was unusual for Wright, whom The Wall Street Journal described as having had a narcissistic reputation.
-Wright credited Cohen as having inspired him to design a traveling Mount Sinai'—a mountain of light", a comparison also invoked by other reviewers.
+Because of the extent of Cohen's contributions to the design, Wright credited Cohen as a co-designer; this was unusual for Wright, whom The Wall Street Journal described as having had a narcissistic reputation.
+Wright said Cohen had inspired him to design a traveling Mount Sinai'—a mountain of light", a comparison also invoked by other reviewers.
 The synagogue has also been cited as including Mayan Revival, Assyrian, and Japanese architectural elements and trompe-l'œil designs.
 The design incorporates geometric motifs such as triangles, and its roof has been likened to a Native American teepee.

 The design may have been influenced by Wright's unbuilt Steel Cathedral, a pyramidal skyscraper that he designed in 1926 for William Norman Guthrie, the priest of St. Mark's Church in-the-Bowery in New York City.
 Beth Sholom Synagogue also shares design elements with Rhododendron Chapel, a pyramidal chapel that Wright designed for the Kaufmann family near Fallingwater in 1953.
 The journalist Brendan Gill cited the entrance passageway of Unity Temple, a Universalist Unitarian house of worship in Oak Park, Illinois, as having possibly influenced the design of the synagogue's entrance.
 The Gwoździec Synagogue in Ukraine, with its pyramidal roof, is cited as another likely source of inspiration for the design.
 Two writers for Art Journal, in 1965, described the building as being evocative of Noah's Ark.